-White Vitamin C And Coloured Vitamin C: Between White and Coloured Vitamin C which is better, what are the other names for vitamin C?, In today’s writeup I will clear out some misconception about a very popular drug (Ascorbic Acid or Vitamin C).
+Differences Between White And Coloured Vitamin C Tablet: Between White and Coloured Vitamin C which is better, what are the other names for vitamin C?, In today’s writeup I will clear out some misconception about the very popular Medicines (Ascorbic Acid or Vitamin C).

 Most persons must have been in a crossroad where they were not sure of the right medication to use due to one or two popular believes or should I say misconceptions that exist out there.

 The use of vitamin C is not an exception to this, for a while, I have been receiving questions pertaining to the different types of Vitamin C product available in Pharmacies.
 There are different strength / dose of vitamin C, and also different dosage forms available.

 Vitamin C can come as a Syrup or as Tablets, the type prescribed is dependent on the person to be used on, Syrup will be administered to children while the Tablet form will be given to adult.

 The tablet form can be In 500mg, 100mg e.t.c but the most common which is usually prescribed by doctors that you can easily get from the pharmacy just across the street is the 100mg vitamin C.

 This 100mg vitamin C are of two types, we have the white Vitamin C chewable tablet and the Colored (Normally coloured orange) Flavored Vitamin C.

 A lot of persons believe because of the colorant and sweetener added, the coloured Vitamin C will not be as effective as the White one, whether this is true or not, is what you will be finding out in Today’s Episode of My Drug & I Series.